Maximum adoption of Artificial Intelligence in Costa Rica would triple the country’s productivity in 10 years

-Artificial Intelligence (AI) is the theory and development of computer systems to perform tasks that normally require human intelligence.
-AI can include systems related to visual perception, speech recognition, decision-making and language translation.
+Artificial Intelligence (AI) is the theory and development of computer systems to perform tasks that normally require action by human beings.
+AI can include systems related to visual perception, speech recognition, decision-making, and language translation.
 The use of Artificial Intelligence in Costa Rica could help the nation to triple its productivity and significantly increase its Gross Domestic Product (GDP) over the course of the next 10 years.

 The research was presented by the technology giant in the framework of Microsoft AI and consisted of a simulation of maximum adoption of technologies related to Artificial Intelligence in Costa Rica by the year 2030.

 What does the study of the adoption of Artificial Intelligence in Costa Rica measure?

 DuckerFrontier Research Director, Pablo Gonzalez, explained that this study “measures two things: the possibility of achieving productivity gains by applying Artificial Intelligence technologies, as well as the cascading effect brought to life by AI.”
 The latter of two results in the creation of new industries and jobs.

 “Costa Rica has structural advantages and is in a better position than many of its peers in the region in some of these indicators.
 However, there are many areas of opportunity for Artificial Intelligence in Costa Rica that companies, the government, academia, and civil society must work on,” Ineke Geesink, country manager of Microsoft Costa Rica, said in a recently circulated press release.